top of page

 Can you talk about your process, methods, and materials?

 I tend to have 1000 browser tabs open at once in my brain so I have to work really hard to focus.
-Usually moving around in the studio and organizing or just getting paint down in some way helps to get me started in a direction.
+Usually moving things around in the studio and organizing or just getting paint down in some way helps to get me started in a direction.

 I build up surfaces by layering and reworking paint and materials over time.
 I use a lot of recycled and non-traditional materials, especially in smaller works.
-Art remnants, travel mementos, packaging and advertising materials, etc. are layered with various paints and inks and then sanded, scraped, poured, and dripped using brushes, hotel key cards, paper towels, and trowels.
+Art remnants, travel mementos, packaging and advertising materials, etc. are layered with various paints and inks and then sanded, scraped, poured, and dripped using brushes, hotel key cards, rollers, and trowels.

 I’m very particular about color and use it a lot to play with meanings, perceptions, and assumptions (e.g. Pink Goes to New York, Decoding Pink, Goddess, Orchid Force).